Ernesto Zedillo: NAFTA and other economic measures

 Carlos Salinas had negotiated Mexico's place in NAFTA, which took effect in January 1994, so Zedillo was the first president to oversee it for his entire term.
-The Mexican economy suffered following the December 1994 peso crisis, when currency was devalued by 15% and the U.S. intervened to prop up the economy with a multi-billion dollar loan, so that NAFTA under the Zedillo administration got off to a rocky start.
+The Mexican economy suffered following the December 1994 peso crisis, when the currency was devalued by 15% and the U.S. intervened to prop up the economy with a multi-billion dollar loan so that NAFTA under the Zedillo administration got off to a rocky start.
 The Mexican GDP was -7% and there were hopes that NAFTA would lift that miserable performance statistic.

-In the run-up to implementation of NAFTA, Salinas had privatized hundreds of companies.
+In the run-up to the implementation of NAFTA, Salinas had privatized hundreds of companies.
 During the Zedillo administration, he privatized the state railway company, Ferrocarriles Nacionales de México.
 This led to the suspension of passenger service in 1997.

 Electoral reform

 Zedillo saw electoral reform as a key issue for his administration.
 In January 1995, Zedillo initiated multiparty talks about electoral reform, which resulted in an agreement on how to frame political reform.
-In July 1996, those talks resulted in the agreement of Mexico's four major parties on a reform package, which was ratified unanimously in legislature.
+In July 1996, those talks resulted in the agreement of Mexico's four major parties on a reform package, which was ratified unanimously in the legislature.
 It created autonomous organizations to oversee elections, made the post of Head of Government of Mexico City, previously an appointed position, into an elective one, as of July 1997, and created closer oversight of campaign spending.
 "Perhaps most crucially, it represents a first step toward consensus among the parties on a set of mutually accepted democratic rules of the game."
 The reforms lowered the influence of the PRI and opened opportunities for other parties.
 In the 1997 elections, for the first time the PRI did not win the majority in Congress.
 Zedillo was also a strong advocate of federalism as a counterbalance to a centralized system.